 If you’ve already been to the best places to visit in Exeter and tried the days out in Exeter, you may be looking for the best day trips from Exeter with kids.
 This guide will take you through the best day trips from Exeter, including travelling from Exeter to Cornwall, Exeter to Bristol and visiting tome fantastic nearby beaches and staycation destinations.

 Travelling with my daughter, I like to spend at least 3-4 days in each city to get an insight into the local culture and experience what the city offers.
-It’s also great to have the same base to go back to rather than moving every day.
+It’s also great to have the same base to go back to rather than move daily.
 Instead, we often go on lots of day trips.
-With staycations becoming popular this year, Exeter is the perfect place to visit.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclosure for further information.